taqiaden/GraspAgent/README.md

 ```

 ## Prerequisites
-The version of the main pakages used during the development of this repository are as follows:
+The following pakages version are used during the development of this repository:
 ```
 python=3.10.16
 torch=2.5.1